 I live alone in a senior facility.
 Transportation has been a huge challenge for me to go to medical appointments as well as taking care of my personal needs.
 My grant from PAN has become an important source of relieving my financial burden.Lucille Lee, living in California

 One-third of PAN patients have reported facing limited or uncertain access to food.
 The challenge increases for people who are unable to drive or don’t have someone to take them.
 Our transportation fund offers a way to get to and from grocery stores, markets, food banks, or community centers for a healthy meal.

 My grant saves me over $50 a month that I can use for groceries.Marilyn Goldberg, living with Gaucher’s disease

 No other transportation program provides support for patients experiencing such a wide range of serious illnesses.

-With financial help from our 12-month program, patients can choose the right type of transport for their mobility needs and geographic location, from a taxi or rideshare service, to a wheelchair-supported medical transport van, or even airfare and lodging for medical appointments that are farther away.
+With financial help from their 12-month grant, patients can choose the right type of transport for their mobility needs and geographic location, from a taxi or rideshare service, to a wheelchair-supported medical transport van, or even airfare and lodging for medical appointments that are farther away.

-We give patients the autonomy and dignity to choose the option that best suits their specific needs.
+We give people the autonomy and dignity to choose the option that best suits their specific needs.

-Your support will help us maintain and expand this fund for people who may not be able to access medical care without it, making sure that no one is left a few miles short of wellness.
+Your support will help us maintain and expand this fund for people who need help getting to their healthiest selves, making sure that no one is left a few miles short of wellness.

-Help us subsidize rising transportation costs for those living with life-threatening and chronic conditions
+Help us improve health outcomes for those living with life-threatening, chronic, and rare conditions

-Contact Leena Patel, Vice President of Development, to learn more about how you and your company can support healthcare access through transportation.
+Contact Leena Patel, Vice President of Development, to learn more how you can support healthcare access through transportation.